-A community sporting event inspired by the Olympics is back for its third year in Wythenshawe, aiming to beat its record of getting 10,000 residents to take part in its fitness and cultural programme.
+The Wythenshawe Games is back for its third year in and aiming to beat its record of 10,000 residents taking part.

 Plans for the new leisure centre and library in Levenshulme are to go on show.